backlog — community backlog, avaris-ai, community, ide skills

 Ideal Agent Persona

-Capabilities Granted for backlog MCP Server
+Capabilities Granted for backlog

-Maintaining a structured project workflow with epics and stories
+Organizing project tasks into epics and stories

 !
 Prerequisites & Limits